HostedHooks/nextjs-sample-app/README.md

 - `todo.uncompleted` - triggered whenever a todo is **uncompleted**.
 - `todo.deleted` - triggered whenever a todo is **deleted**.

-**Note:** The events sending out from your application must match the event created in your app instance [app instance](https://docs.hostedhooks.com/developer-resources/components/apps).
+**Note:** The events sending out from your application must match the events created in your [app instance](https://docs.hostedhooks.com/developer-resources/components/apps).

 ### Step 4.
 Set up environment variables